MOST POPULAR CITIES

 Directory of 136 Hospitals in Wisconsin, USA

-We are only looking at Acute Care and Critical Access Hospitals.
-We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
-There is 1 more hospital in Wisconsin than the previous year.
-Hospitals are rated on a scale of 1 to 5, 5 being the highest rating.
-A hospitals rating can improve or decline based on patient surveys as well as reported quality measures.
-Not all hospitals receive a star rating.
+We are looking at Acute Care and Critical Access Hospitals.
+There is 1 more hospital than the previous year in Wisconsin.
+Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
+A hospitals rating can become better or worse based on patient surveys as well as reported quality measures.
+Note that not all hospitals have a star rating.

-The number of hospitals with a two star rating has remained the same in Wisconsin.
-The number of hospitals with a 1 star rating has remained the same at 1.
+The number of hospitals with a two star rating has remained the same in Wisconsin at 5.
+The number of hospitals with a one star rating is constant in Wisconsin at 1.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.